 Be A Good Person First, And A Good Fighter Second

 Speaking of BJJ attitude, let’s try and put things into perspective a little bit.
-For my personal experience, people usually take the whole eastern moral values approach out of context, trying to behave like a reincarnation of Buddha himself.
+From my personal experience, people usually take the whole eastern moral values to approach out of context, trying to behave like a reincarnation of Buddha himself.
 And it doesn’t last long.
 So why not try and figure out something realistic when it comes to how we act on the mats?

 With Brazilian Jiu-Jitsu this is easy.
 The art humbles most people anyway, in one way or another.
 Rolling is the best douchebag filter in existence – those who don’t belong on the mats, stop showing up because of their bruised egos anyway.
-However, with all the people that remain, we can expect that we’ll have as many different attitudes as there are members in a club.
-And, with BJJ being the most relaxed martial art out there when it comes to training, sometimes people get carried away with the we‘re just buddies having fun” vibe and things start going out of context.
+However, with all the people that remain, we can expect that we’ll have as many different attitudes as there are members of a club.
+And, with BJJ being the most relaxed martial art out there when it comes to training, sometimes people get carried away with we‘re just buddies having fun” vibe and things start going out of context.

 Personally, I am, all for having a relaxed atmosphere when we’re on the mats.
 People learn best when they enjoy themselves, and that’s something I’m looking to constantly achieve in training.
 That said, the attitude I expect from students and instructors alike has to do with balancing the serious aspect of training and the fun ones.
 That means injecting a bit of common sense into situations and acting not how you want to, but rather how is appropriate for a specific moment in time.